geminiplanetimager/gpi_pipeline/documentation/installation/constants.rst

                                                                         the satellite spots, such that the rotation of the dark hole in the processed IFS cubes is given by SO3(\theta) where \theta = mean(satang) - memsrot, and satang is the array of the calculated rotations of the four satellite spots.
-                                                                        This value is currently empirically determined to be 1 degree, and has units of radians. pix_to_ripple                           <float>                         Twice the number of pixels between the image center (defined as the center of the sat spots) and the MEMS ripple (i.e., twice the distance to the highest controllable frequency).
+                                                                        This value is supplied in radians.
+Current empirical estimates place it at 0.01745 (1 degree). pix_to_ripple                           <float>                         Twice the number of pixels between the image center (defined as the center of the sat spots) and the MEMS ripple (i.e., twice the distance to the highest controllable frequency).
 Note that this is a lateral and not radial measurement (i.e., the edge